 Philosophy at King’s has long been strong.
 Past Fellows of the College who have contributed to making it an exceptional philosophical community include Bernard Williams, Peter Lipton, and Richard Braithwaite (in whose rooms the famous incident involving Wittgenstein, Popper and a poker is said to have taken place), King’s is one of the Colleges with the biggest annual intake of undergraduates in Philosophy.
 This means that it is easy to find congenial intellectual company here.

-A central part of the philosophical scene at King’s is the Philosopher King’s discussion group created by our current Provost, Ross Harrison, over three decades ago.
+A central part of the philosophical scene at King’s is the Philosopher King’s discussion group created by our former Provost, Ross Harrison, over three decades ago.
 Philosopher King’s is also happy to welcome people from other subjects in the College, including graduates and undergraduates from the History and Philosophy of Science.

 King's College Library is well-stocked for Philosophy and provides a pleasant place to study (see the virtual tour).
 In addition, King's students have very easy access both to the Philosophy Faculty on the Sidgwick Site (including the Casimir Lewy Philosophy Library), and the University Library: both are only a couple of minutes' walk from College (see map).